malinaalexa/IntroductionToRobotics/README.md

 ![Setup Homework 1](https://github.com/malinaalexa/IntroductionToRobotics/assets/104028370/51d724ed-13fb-4ef1-9c93-123c39966926)

-i have additionally added a link to a video showing that the setup is indeed working, which can be viewed at https://youtu.be/PtYLPSejM6A?si=s0xpZvtWt_mFTpGi.
+I have additionally added a link to a video showing that the setup is indeed working, which can be viewed at https://youtu.be/PtYLPSejM6A?si=s0xpZvtWt_mFTpGi.